Teme7/bootstrap-portfolio-ex/README.md

 # bootstrap-portfolio-ex

-* Start from scratch or hack bootstrap layout!
+* Start from scratch or hack bootstrap boilerplate!

-  Nav bar contains name, about, portfolio, and contact tabs A header and side panel
+  Navbar contains name, about, portfolio, and contact tabs A header and side panel
   Picture and text content